ocastilloreyes/petgem/docs/source/manual/inverse_modeling.rst

 .. code-block:: bash

-   mpirun -n 4 build/petgem inverse -options_file path/to/params.txt
+   mpirun -n 4 build/petgem im -options_file path/to/params.txt

 Any option can be overridden on the command line, e.g. ``-im_max_iter 30``.